6 Financially Smart Ways to Start 2025

 Think about revisiting your asset allocation, or how your investments are split within your portfolio amongst equities, fixed income and cash.
 Asset allocation in your portfolio should ideally reflect your various life stages and the saving goals associated with them.

 For example, as you near retirement, you may consider moving portions of your portfolio into a more conservative asset allocation like fixed income.
-Or, if recent gains or losses in financial markets have caused your portfolio investments to stray away from your target allocation it may be time to rebalance.
+Or, if recent market volatility has caused your portfolio investments to stray away from your target allocation it may be time to rebalance.

 Remember, as you near retirement age, you have less of an ability to absorb volatility from the stock market.